Updated June 6, 2023

 Definition of MySQL User Password

-MySQL User Password command in MySQL is responsible to modify the user password by applying several query statements like SET PASSWORD, ALTER USER, GRANT USAGE, and UPDATE.
-But we need to consider a few significant factors before we perform the password change of a user account in MySQL server: For which user account you require to change the password in MySQL?
+MySQL User Password command modifies the user password by applying several query statements like SET PASSWORD, ALTER USER, GRANT USAGE, and UPDATE.
+But we need to consider a few significant factors before we perform the password change of a user account in the MySQL server: For which user account you require to change the password in MySQL?

-What application the user account is using whose password will be changed?
-When the password is changed without modifying the application’s connection string that is used for the user account then the application may not be capable to establish a connection to the database server.
-Only after confirming all these factors, you can proceed further to change the password of the user account in MySQL.
+What application is the user account using whose password will be changed?
+When the password is changed without modifying the application’s connection string used for the user account, the application may not be able to establish a connection to the database server.
+Only after confirming all these factors can you proceed further to change the user account password in MySQL.

 How does Password Work in MySQL?

-- MySQL database is provided as open-source server software that is essential to manage the data records in the form of tables.
-A user can easily organize, insert, update, delete, store, and retrieve data later.
-A user need to have specific access and privileges to make any changes in the database and its associated tables.
-To make our server restricted for others we use passwords during login mode to protect out data records.
+- MySQL database is open-source server software that is essential for managing data records in the form of tables.
+Users can easily organize, insert, update, delete, store, and retrieve data later.
+A user must have specific access and privileges to make changes in the database and its associated tables.
+To make our server restricted for others, we use passwords during login mode to protect our data records.

-- By default, the username provided in MySQL is the root and no password is applied, its left empty for access to database server.
+- By default, MySQL provides the username “root” without applying any password.
+The password field is left empty, allowing access to the database server.
 If in the process of installation, you have added a password unintentionally and cannot find now, then we need to change or reset the password.

 How to Create a Password for the User in MySQL?